Local SEO ranking factors

 - Google converted all 7-pack listings to 3-packs for local search queries.
 This means that instead of showing seven businesses in the pack and in the map, it’s now showing only three businesses.

-- The importance of local SEO has grown even further since Google’s Pigeon update in 2014, leading many businesses to refocus or increase their local optimisation efforts in order to get a slice of that first search engine results page (SERP).
+- The importance of local SEO grew after Google’s Pigeon update in 2014, leading many businesses to refocus or increase their local optimisation efforts in order to get a slice of that first search engine results page (SERP).
 This update tied local results more closely to traditional ranking factors.